Never Seen Again

 “Kids are great,” Shawn said.
 “It’s the wife you have to worry about.”

 That was the first of many signature insights I got from Shawn as we worked on various projects together over the years.
 Those projects were going to be so successful, he always said, that we had double-wide trailers in our future.

 Shawn was a gifted singer and songwriter who could have accomplished everything if he could have gotten past his own personal demons.

 The last thing we worked on together was the design, digital distribution and marketing of two albums he had recorded in his living room in 2009 as “A Pale Ghost.”
 The music was dark, melancholic, haunting and beautiful.
 I wanted to help him go somewhere in spite of himself.
 I distributed the albums, They Make Great Ant Hills and The Slow Rise to Decline, under the moniker Mental Shed Records and included two songs on the widely downloaded Wisconsin Sickness Vol. 1 compilation.

-The pinnacle of success came when Shawn’s music somehow found it’s way onto Russian torrent sites, where it was being downloaded like it was some hot major label release.
+The pinnacle of success came when Shawn’s music somehow found its way onto Russian torrent sites, where it was being downloaded like it was a hot new major label release.